vishaltak/itr-foreign-assets-helper/README.md

 ## Disclaimer

-This is strictly for my own convinience and not an advice on how to declare foreign assets.
+This is strictly for my own convenience and not advice on how to declare foreign assets.
 Please consult your Chartered Accountant for any advice on how to declare foreign assets.